oleon12/PhyloMorphyllinae/README.md

 - **Tree:** All obtained tree from the analyses.
 Trees in binary format </br>
 ***

-_If yoy want to rerun these analyses please go to <a href="https://github.com/oleon12/PhyloMorphyllinae/tree/main/TNT">TNT</a> and read the README file_
+_If yoy want to rerun these analyses please go to <a href="https://github.com/oleon12/PhyloMorphyllinae/tree/main/TNT">TNT</a> directory and read the README file_